dipterix/deid-dicom/README.md

 ## Run the app directly using `Python`

-1. Check [here](https://github.com/dipterix/deid-dicom/releases) for zipped apps.
+1. Check [here](https://github.com/dipterix/deid-dicom/archive/refs/tags/latest.zip) for zipped apps, or [here](https://github.com/dipterix/deid-dicom/releases/tag/latest) if the previous link does not work.
 Download, extract to some directory (say desktop).

-2. Copy-paste your DICOM images to `dicom/` folder
+2. Copy-paste your DICOM images to `dicom/` folder (under `deid-dicom-latest/app/`)

 3. Remove folder `deid-dicom/` if there the folder exists (IMPORTANT)